 Application of Pennsylvania-American Water Company for Acquisition of Assets of The Municipal Authority of the City of McKeesport 66 Pa.
-C.S. §1329 a.
-Provide a copy of the seller's audited financial statement for the previous two years.
+C.S. §1329 c.
+If the seller is a municipal authority, provide a copy of the most recent annual report filed with the Commonwealth's Department of Community and Economic Development.

-Application Filing Checklist - Water/Wastewater Docket No. A-2017- a.
-See enclosed audited financial statement for the previous two years for The Municipal Authority for the City of McKeesport.
+Application Filing Checklist - Water/Wastewater Docket No. A-2017-\\\\\ c.
+See enclosed annual report of The Municipal Authority for the City of McKeesport filed with the Commonwealth's Department of Community and Economic Development.